UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features: Introduction

-However, the inherent misalignment dilemma between reference images and target objects makes it challenging to inject reference information into the pre-trained multi-view diffusion model meanwhile avoiding misleading guidance for novel view synthesis.
+However, the inherent misalignment dilemma between reference images and target objects makes it challenging to inject reference information into the pre-trained multi-view diffusion model while avoiding misleading guidance for novel view synthesis.
 In some scenarios, reference image acquisition would be a hindrance.
-To address these issues, as depicted in Figure \ref{fig.2}, our method has designed a complete system which leverages a multimodal LLM to retrieve the most appropriate reference image form the pre-constructed database.
+To address these issues, as depicted in Figure \ref{fig:figure3}, we design a complete system which leverages a multimodal LLM to retrieve the most appropriate reference image from the pre-constructed database.
 Also, UniView introduces an adaptive architecture that dynamically modulates the intensity of the reference signal, which ensures precise and effective control of reference images over the pre-trained single-image novel view synthesis model.
 The main contributions of this work are summarized as follows:

-We design a \textbf{Dynamic Reference Retrieval System} which dynamically retrieve the most appropriate reference image from the pre-constructed database.

-We propose a \textbf{Meta-Adapter Module} that generates adaptive dynamic reference signals from input reference images to enhance novel view synthesis quality for target objects, particularly for completely unobserved viewpoints in the input.

-We develop a \textbf{Decoupled Triple Attention Mechanism} that introduces global control information from reference images into the model while preserving the pre-trained model's inherent novel view synthesis capability.
+First, we design a \textbf{Dynamic Reference Retrieval System} to automatically select optimal reference images.
+Second, we propose a \textbf{Meta-Adapter Module} that generates adaptive dynamic reference signals from input reference images to enhance novel view synthesis quality for target objects.
+Finally, we develop a \textbf{Decoupled Triple Attention Mechanism} that introduces global control information from reference images into the model while preserving the pre-trained model's inherent novel view synthesis capability.